cucumber/docs/content/docs/guides/10-minute-tutorial.md

 # See scenario reported as passing

-Let's do the simplest possible thing to make the scenario pass.
-In this case, that's simply to make our {{% stepdef-body %}} return `Nope`:
+Let's do the minimum we need to make the scenario pass.
+In this case, that means making our {{% stepdef-body %}} return `Nope`:

 {{% block "java" %}}
 ```java